compulim/react-chain-of-responsibility/README.md

 We decided to return component, despite its complexity.

+There are multiple advantages by returning a component:

-By returning a component, we can know if a request will turn into a rendered element, or not rendered at all.
+- We know if a request would render (return a component), or not rendered at all (return `false`/`null`/`undefined`)
+- Components work with hooks

-Also, we can separate the build-time and render-time.
-This is critical to support some advanced scenarios.
+- Build-time and render-time are separated, this is critical to support some advanced scenarios

 ### Why we call the handler "middleware"?